ValorZard/Godot-Rollback-Netcode---Example/README.md

 This is an example of Rollback Netcode implemented in Godot with GDScript and Universal Plug and Play.
 No port forwarding required!

+Major thanks to @SpiceyWolf for contributing to this project.

 **PULL REQUESTS WELCOME**

 Explanation of Rollback Netcode: https://ki.infil.net/w02-netcode.html